gisma/MetashapeTools/README.md

 Scripts, utilities and optimized workflows for Agisoft Metashape with respect to reproducible orthoimage and dense cloud generation.

 # Installation
+If you are using Metashape 2.x you may sownload the current version.
+If you rely on Metashape 1.x please use the [V1.x release](https://github.com/gisma/MetashapeTools/releases/tag/v1.x)

 ## Linux